twistedstream/auth0-user-management-service/README.md

 ## Usage

-Once up and running, your service instance will expose a set of endpoints that will allow an authorized user to manage users in your Auth0 account.
-These endpoints essentially reverse-proxy to equivalent endpoints of the [Users resource](https://auth0.com/docs/api/v2#!/Users/get_users) in the Auth0 Management API.
-The difference is that your service *authenticates* each request by expecting a JWT passed as a [bearer token](https://tools.ietf.org/html/draft-ietf-oauth-v2-bearer-20#section-2.1) that has been signed with the same Client Secret for which the service has been configured.
-It also *authorizes* the request using the configured `authz_claims` value, which is compared against the JWT payload for expected claim state.
-Once the request has been authenticated and authorized, the service then proxies the call to the corresponding Auth0 API Users endpoint using the configured `api_access_token`.

 The following endpoints are currently supported and include links to their proxied Auth0 Management API endpoints for documentation reference:

 * **GET** `/users`: [List or search users](https://auth0.com/docs/api/v2#!/Users/get_users)